About me

 Additional information

-My usual fee is £10 for the first telephone or online counselling session (which gives you a no-obligation chance to meet me and to find out if I'm someone you'd feel comfortable to work with on your concerns).
+My usual fee is £10 for the first online counselling session (which gives you a no-obligation chance to meet me and to find out if I'm someone you'd feel comfortable to work with on your concerns).

-My standard fee is £10 for first appointments, £42 for each subsequent appointment if meeting via Zoom, or £45 face-to-face.
 I may be able to offer a reduction if you are unwaged or low-waged, or a counselling student in training - please enquire.

 Further information

-My standard fee is £10 for first appointments, £42 for each subsequent appointment if meeting via Zoom, or £45 face-to-face.
 A first appointment allows you to talk with me about what leads to your interest in counselling, and may help you decide if you would wish to attend further sessions.
-I may be able to offer a reduction if you are unwaged or low-waged, or facing financial uncertainty caused by the coronavirus crisis.
+I may be able to offer a reduction if you are unwaged or low-waged, or a counselling student in training.